All Products

 Forward HTTPS requests to backend containers

-By default, the NGINX Ingress controller forwards HTTP to backend containers.
-If your backend uses HTTPS, add the nginx.ingress.kubernetes.io/backend-protocol: "HTTPS" annotation.
+The NGINX Ingress controller forwards HTTP to backends by default.
+For HTTPS backends, add the nginx.ingress.kubernetes.io/backend-protocol: "HTTPS" annotation.

 Kubernetes 1.19 and later